-Though flawless diamonds are the rarest, a diamond does not have to be flawless to look amazing.
+Though flawless diamonds are the rarest, a diamond does not have to be perfect to look amazing.
 Diamonds with VVS and VS clarity grades are excellent choices for both value and appearance.
 Even diamonds with an SI rating don't necessarily have visible inclusions and can be a more affordable option.
 The clarity grade is verified in a grading lab certificate that accompanies your diamond.

 Diamond clarity grading is done with specially-designed microscopes, using ten-power magnification.
 Each diamond is evaluated by multiple gemologists and given one of the following clarity grades:

-SI3 - Some grading labs can give diamonds an SI3 grade.
+- SI3 - Some grading labs can give diamonds an SI3 grade.
 GIA and AGS do not use this grade, but some other labs do.
-An SI3 diamond would probably be given an I1 grade by the GIA.
+An SI3 diamond would probably be given an I1 grade by GIA.

-I2, I3 - These diamonds have inclusions visible to the naked eye, and can have any combination of black spots, clouds, feathers, or other inclusions that typically detract from the appearance of the diamond.
+- I2, I3 - These diamonds have inclusions visible to the naked eye and can have any combination of black spots, clouds, feathers, or other inclusions that typically detract from the appearance of the diamond